 - a.
-Collecting and labelling the data;
+Collecting and labelling the data; - b.

-- b.
 Training model;

-- c.
-Testing model based on new data sets;

 5.2 Pose Recognition Using Computer Vision/Image Analysis

 To do the registration of the robot, we must know the current position of the robot as well as the desired position.
 The evaluation of the robot's current position is based on recognizing key features of the equipment.
 For instance, the position of corners/edges, shade, unique features, etc.